ariden83/blockchain/README.md

 - `make local-p2p` - launch the app for p2p
 - `make local-proof-stake` - launch the app for pprof of stake
 - `make local-seed` - launch the app for seed (key generator)
-- `make local-persistence` - launch the app with local-persistance

 ### Metrics